RevolutionAnalytics/plyrmr/docs/tutorial.md

 You may have noticed the contradiction between the above statement that data is always in chunks with the availability of a `gather` function.
 Luckily, there is an advanced way of grouping recursively, in a tree like fashion, that works with associative and commutative operations such as the sum, which is the default for `gather`.
 Anyway, it will all be more clear as we cover other grouping functions.

-The `group` function takes an input and a number of arguments that are evaluated in the context of the data, exactly like `select`.
+The `group` function takes an input and a number of arguments that are evaluated in the context of the data, exactly like `bind.cols`.
 The result is a Hadoop data set grouped by the columns defined in those arguments.
 After this step, all rows that are identical on the columns defined in the `group` call will be loaded into memory at once and processed in the same call.
 Here is an example.
 Let's say we want to calculate the average mileage for cars with the same number of cylinders:

 ```r